Email: kdemason [at] utexas.edu

 I graduated in 2020 from the University of Florida with a bachelors in mathematics and a minor in chemistry.
 My senior thesis contained a proof of the Gauss-Bonnet theorem for orientable 2-manifolds by computing variations of several geometric objects.
 You can view it here.

 Over Summer 2019, I worked with Liam Mazurowski and Dr. Andre Neves as part of UChicago's 2019 REU.
 I learned about stable minimal surfaces, including the variational formulas, log-cutoff trick, and Sharp's compactness theorem.
-At the end, I gave a proof of a more basic compactness theorem.
+At the end, I gave a proof of a more basic compactness theorem using small curvature estimates.

 From August 2018 to May 2020, I worked on several directed reading projects under the guidance of Dr. Luca Di Cerbo.
 I first learned basic differential geometry of curves and surfaces, then learned substantial Riemannian geometry.
 My senior thesis involved calculating variations of Christoffel symbols, components of the Riemann curvature tensor, and the volume element.